-The Gert Sibande district has the smallest population size in the province with a population of about 1043194 in 2011 which makes up to 26% Of the province's population.
-The total number of households is 273,490.
 The District consists of 7 local municipalities, with Govan Mbeki and Albert Luthuli local municipalities having the largest population of 294,538 and 186,010, respectively.
 Dipaleseng municipality has the smallest population size of only 42,390 persons.
 The high population concentration in Govan Mbeki might be the result of economic activities which are taking place in the area.
 The activities includes mining which attract many people seeking jobs.

-Map 2: Population Distribution (Local Municipalities)
+Map 2: Population Distribution (GSDM)